availproject/light-client-web/README.md

 5. Once you started working on an issue and you have some work to share and discuss with us, please raise a draft PR early with incomplete changes.
 This way you can continue working on the same and we can track your progress and actively review and help.

+### Create a pull request

+Please create pull requests only for the branch `develop`.
+That code will be pushed to master only on a new release.

+Also remember to pull the most recent changes available in the develop branch before submitting your PR.
+If your PR has merge conflicts caused by this behavior, it won’t be accepted.

 ### Running the web-LC locally